 Lost Enlightenment – S. Frederick Starr

 The intellectual achievements of the Persians and Turks in Central Asia in the early Middle Ages were astounding.
 This was, for a time, the intellectual center of the world.
 The author places the Golden Age of Central Asia back into the limelight.
 Usually when talking about this era, the focus is on trade and conquest, and warlords like Genghis Khan and Tamerlane.
-In this case, the work and lives of towering figures of science like Biruni and Avicenna are discussed.
+In this case, the work and lives of towering figures of science like Biruni and Avicenna are put front and center.

 You will come away with a better understanding of the might and importance of Central Asia in the Middle Ages, and the influence it had on our world today.